aws-samples/fault-tolerance-analyser/README.md

 10. [License](#10-license)

 ## __1. Description__
-A tool to generate a list of potential resiliency risks across different services.
-Please note that these are only *potential* risks.
+A tool to generate a list of potential resiliency issues across different services.
+Please note that these are only *potential* issues.

-There are a number of circumstances in which this may not pose a risk including, development workloads, cost, or not viewing this workload as a business risk in the event of an AZ impacting event.
+There are a number of circumstances in which the finding may not pose a problem including, development workloads, cost, or not viewing this workload as business critical in the event of an AZ impacting event.

 The output is a csv file created locally and also uploaded to an S3 bucket (if provided).